 There is a need for local alternatives to coffee.
 By creating a highly traded commodity, 'Make Weeds Great Again' aims to increase the perceived value of the dandelion, arguing for its need to thrive within the natural ecosystem.

-The hand operated ‘root-to-cup’ system invites users to make their own coffee alternative from dandelion roots - from collecting, processing and roasting through to the more familiar processes of brewing a cup of coffee.
+The hand-operated ‘root-to-cup’ system invites users to make their own coffee alternative from dandelion roots: from collecting, processing and roasting through to the more familiar processes of brewing a cup of coffee.
 This low-tech and local production system has a significantly lower environmental impact compared to imported coffee.
-As dandelions grow abundantly and everywhere, they can easily be harvested from urban green spaces, while the roasting process requires far less energy.
+As dandelions grow abundantly and everywhere, they can easily be harvested from urban green spaces, with the roasting process requiring far less energy.

 Information submitted by the maker and edited by the Future Materials Bank.